Asking: $ 875,000

 - Teak & holly sole

 Following the five short steps straight down from the salon and through the companionway door will lead you to the central passage of the accommodations.
 This traditional layout has been a signature mainstay in the Fleming 55 that provides an easy and convenient flow of traffic throughout the boat.
 This central accommodations passage also makes it possible to appreciate the full length of the vessel from forepeak bulkhead to transom.
-Once in the passageway you will find an stateroom with a bunk arrangement to starboard and a VIP guest stateroom to port with twin berths.
-Just forward of the starboard side guest stateroom in the passageway is a full-sized 220v washer & separate dryer (replaced in 2012) followed by the guest head.
+Once in the passageway you will find an stateroom with a bunk arrangement to starboard and a VIP guest stateroom to port with twin berths and a third overhead slide-out bunk.
+Just forward of the starboard side guest stateroom in the passageway is a full-sized 220v washer & separate dryer followed by the guest head.
 The en-suite master stateroom tops off the accommodations at the forward peak of the vessel, meanwhile a central vacuum system resides beneath the steps from the salon.

 The master stateroom is composed of a queen sized island berth surrounded by shelves, cabinets, drawers, and his & hers hanging lockers to either side.
-This island berth arrangement allows for access from either side and the berth can be raised via gas-assisted struts to access a large storage cavity underneath.
+This island berth arrangement allows for access from either side and the berth can be raised via gas-assisted struts to access a large storage cavity and safe underneath.
 Over head are two skylights which, along with port holes to each side, provide natural light to the cabin.
-To the port-side aft wall resides a mounted Samsung 18” flatscreen TV facing the berth and the en-suite master head.
+To the port-side aft wall of the stateroom resides the en-suite master head.

 Both master and guest heads are spacious with generous one piece molded fiberglass shower stalls.
-Each head contains Headhunter electric flush toilets, Hansgrohe thermostatic controlled fixtures, and Corian countertops.
+Each head contains Headhunter electric flush toilets, Hansgrohe thermostatic controlled fixtures, and granite countertops.

-The port VIP stateroom features twin berths with a nightstand between them.
+The port VIP stateroom features twin berths with a nightstand between them, along with an overhead slide-out third bunk to outboard.
 Storage is provided through a large hanging locker & dresser at the foot of the outboard berth, drawers below each berth, and built-in shelving along the aft wall.
 The starboard stateroom features twin bunks with the top berth able to slide towards the outboard wall to provide more room for a single guest.
 Storage in the starboard stateroom can be found through drawers, shelving, and a nightstand.
 Both guest staterooms feature a full length mirror on their forward walls.

 In many modern yacht designs it has become commonplace to eliminate the inside steering station, however the Fleming 55 features a dedicated pilothouse which closely resembles the bridge of a much larger vessel.
 This dedicated pilothouse takes the role as the primary location to operate the boat without any distractions from other on-board activities.
 With that said it remains only three short steps up from the salon & galley and it is only another four interior steps up to the flybridge.